beaglebreath/z2-LOMP/README.md

 i have installed "ovpkg install php5-mod-mysqli".

-i think there is something weird happening when I install this.  it seems like i suddenly had problems with lighttpd loading.  the lighttpd.conf seems to have been changed and the
+i think there is something weird happening when I install this.  it seems like i suddenly had problems with lighttpd loading.  the lighttpd.conf seems to have been changed and the line regarding the error.log. it seems like the new location i typed in //etc/lighttpd/lighttpd.conf line 32 keeps changing.  also the actual file and directory get deleted between bootups.
+I recently changed the file location to //www/